 Set up your content for hierarchical URLs

-Kontent.ai gives you enough flexibility to create any content hierarchy you want.
-You can expose that hierarchy in your URLs in several ways.
-This cheat sheet explores user-friendly approaches you can consider so that you pick the right one based on your needs.
+Kontent.ai offers the flexibility to create any content hierarchy you need and expose that hierarchy in your URLs in several ways.
+This cheat sheet explores user-friendly approaches to help you choose the best method for your project requirements.

-Hierarchical URLs, an alternative to flat URLs, are great for knowledge portals, intranets, and websites with nested content.
+Hierarchical URLs, an alternative to flat URLs, are especially useful for knowledge portals, intranets, and websites with nested content.
+For example:

 - Hierarchical URLs can look like